camunda/camunda-docs-manual/content/user-guide/process-engine/identity-service.md

   <tr>
     <td><code>baseDn</code></td>
     <td>
-      <p>The base DN: identifies the root of the LDAP directory.
+      <p>The base DN: Identifies the root of the LDAP directory.
 Is appended to all DN names composed for searching for users or groups.</p>
       <p><em>Example:</em> <code>o=camunda,c=org</code></p>
     </td>
   </tr>